image

 How do I handle unexpected challenges during a project?

-When facing unexpected challenges, remain calm and assess the situation objectively.
+When faced with unexpected challenges, stay calm and assess the situation objectively.
 Communicate transparently with stakeholders and team members.
 Develop alternative solutions, evaluate their impact on project goals, and implement the most suitable option.
 Always document these challenges and resolutions for future reference.

 What are the key metrics for measuring project success?